Coach's "Getting Started" Checklist

 Names on Jerseys: $80

-* We try to keep uniforms consistent each year which means that some players on your team may not need a new uniform each year.
+* We have multiple uniform options at different prices and we try to keep uniforms consistent each year which means that some players on your team may not need a new uniform each year.

 When estimating practice costs, make sure to consider holidays and school closure days when determining the number of practices you expect to hold.

 Ordering uniforms can be a huge task, but fortunately we will do much of the work for you.
-All Lehi Youth Basketball teams wear the same uniforms and we provide the vendor and order forms for you.
-We also try to keep uniforms consistent year over year so that kids can sometimes use them for more than one year which helps keep costs down.
+Coach Lewis and his staff design the uniforms and we provide the vendor and order forms for you.
 You order as a team and pay as a team, but our vendor lumps all of our orders together to give us a lower price point.

-Typically our vendors offer a base package that includes shorts and jerseys and optional extras such as warmups, socks, bags and player names on the jerseys.
+Although details may change year over year, historically, our vendors have offered a base package that includes shorts and jerseys and optional extras such as warmups, socks, bags and player names on the jerseys.
 You will receive an order form where you will enter sizes and numbers and select which options your team wants.

 Like practice fees and league fees, you will collect uniform money from your team and make a single payment to the vendor.
 Instructions will be on the order form.